landerwells/landerwells/README.md

 ### Hi!

-My name is Lander Wells and I am currently a senior computer science student at Northern Michigan University.
+My name is Lander Wells and I am a Software Developer for Leidos!

-I have a special interest in mathematics and electronics along with computer science!
+I have a BS in Computer Science from Northern Michigan University, with minors in Mathematics and Electronics.

 Here are the languages I use
 - Rust